sonata-nfv/tng-gtk-usr/README.md

 Once done, you will have the api available at http://tng-gtk-usr:4567 with this endpoints:

+## /users:
+GET
+	This will give you a list of all the users.
+POST
+	You will create a new user.
+You need this info:
+		- Name
+		- Email (this must be unique)
+		- Password
+		- Role
+		- Status

-## /register:
+## /users/:email
-For the creation of new users
+GET
+	This will give you the information about this user

 ## /login:
+POST
 	Login into the 5GTano Portal.
-This will create a token.
+This will create an user token.

-## /get_role:
+## /users/:email/role:
+GET
-It will use the token, decode it and will give you the role for the selected user.
+	This will give you the role for the selected user.
+You need an admin token to access this info.

+POST
+	Here you can change the status of the user account.
+You need an admin token to change this info.

-## /get_role_enpoint:
+## /users/:email/status
+GET
-It will use the token, decode it and will give you the list of endpoints available for the selected user.
+	This will give you the status for the selected user.
+You need an admin token to access this info.
+POST
+       Here you can change the status of the user account.
+You need an admin token to change this info.<

+## /users/:email/change_user_password
+POST
+       Here you can change the password of the user account.
+You need an admin token to change this info.

-## /get_all:
+## /users/:email/get_role_endpoints
+GET
-This will give you a list of all the users.
+	This will give you the status for the selected user.
+You need an admin token to access this info.

-## /get_all_roles:
+## /users/roles/get_all
+GET
 	This will give you a list of all the roles and endpoints available for the users.